kuberack/platforms/README.md

 # platforms
-Contains scripts, manifests to setup a generic k8s based platform.
+Contains scripts, manifests to bringup a k8s platform.
 This platform consists of a base k8s cluster and other extensions, controllers for proxies, identity, persistent storage, databases and observability.
-Applications such as [taxify](https://github.com/kuberack/taxify) can use this generic platform.
+Applications such as [taxify](https://github.com/kuberack/taxify) can use this platform.

  - [Setup base k8s and controller manager](k8s/k8s.md)
  - [Setup ingress and cert-manager](cert-manager/cert-manager.md)